Georgia Wrongful Death Law FAQ

 Full value of the life:

 O.C.G.A § 51-4-2(a) authorizes an award of compensation for the “full value” of the victim’s life.
-Georgia court decisions explain that the value of a life has both economic and noneconomic components.
+The “full value of the life” is measured from the point of view of the person who was killed.
+Brock v.
+Wedincamp, 253 Ga.
+App.
+275, 281-82 (2002).
+The “full value of the life” has two parts: economic and noneconomic components.

 The noneconomic component of “full value” is sometimes called “intangible” value.
 There is no yardstick for measuring noneconomic loss.
 Juries understand, however, that every life has substantial value that cannot be measured solely by the victim’s earnings.

 As seen from the victim’s perspective, the loss of life means the loss of doing things that the victim found meaningful or enjoyable.
-Playing with grandchildren, socializing with neighbors at a barbeque, spending quiet evenings with a spouse, getting married, running outdoors, walking a pet, are among the pleasures of life that end with death.
+Playing with grandchildren, socializing with neighbors at a barbeque, getting married, spending quiet evenings with a spouse, running outdoors, walking a pet, and any other activities that someone may have enjoyed are among the pleasures of life that end with death.
 Some people enjoy hunting.
 Others like to swim or play tennis.
 It is incredibly hard to put any value on any life; valuing a life involves showing a jury how much satisfaction and joy the victim lost because of a premature death.
+Our experienced wrongful death lawyers know how to tactfully and persuasively show a jury what it means.

 How is wrongful death compensation distributed in Georgia?